udexon/Phoom/R3ML_Jitsi_Phoom.md

 - C, C++, PHP, Python, Java, JavaScript &mdash; on desktop Linux and Android (Java and NDK)
 - Using Laravel Blade PHP, we succeeded in creating a Reverse Polish form of HTML!! &mdash; _a breakthrough perhaps as significant as the invention of HTML itself??_
-- An attempt to implement raw Forth within Firefox JavaScript engine as an ___compatible___ alternative to WebAssembly
+- An attempt to implement raw Forth within Firefox JavaScript engine as a ___compatible___ alternative to WebAssembly

-Porting Phos to React Redux, we have decided to call it R3ML &mdash; Reverse Polish React Redux Meta Language &mdash; where R3 is also a tribute certain robots in Star Wars.
+Porting Phos to React Redux, we have decided to call it &mdash; ___R3ML: Reverse Polish React Redux Meta Language___ &mdash; where R3 is also a tribute to certain robots in _Star Wars_.

-While we will take a few more days to clean up R3ML `phos.js` before we upload it to our own `jitsi-meet` fork, impatient readers are urged to investigate the JavaScript source code given in the link about.
-While we have not included a license yet, we implicitly use the _JFKA_ license (i.e. Just F&ast;King Ask).
+While it will take a few more days to clean up R3ML `phos.js` before we upload it to our own `jitsi-meet` fork, impatient readers are urged to investigate the JavaScript source code given in the link about.
+While we have not included a license yet, we implicitly use the _JFKA_ license (i.e. _Just F&ast;King Ask_).

-After long winded introduction above, let's get back to detaied explanations of R3ML and the screenshots above.
+After the long winded but perhaps necessary introduction above, let's get back to detaied explanations of R3ML and the screenshots above.

-The code in figure 3 basically import the `Phos` class into `conference.js`, which we believe being the main entry point of `jitsi-meet`.
-Immediately, we create a `Phos` object with `new Phos()` and push it to a global stack `S`.
+The code in figure 3 basically imports the `Phos` class into `conference.js`, which we believe to be the main entry point of `jitsi-meet`.
+Immediately, we create a `Phos` object with `new Phos()` and push it on to the global stack `S`.

 The objects on `S` can be examined by entering `S` in the browser console, as shown in figure 2.

-In figure 1, we evaluate the expression `34 + 66`, in reverse polish notation `34 66 +` by calling `S[0].F()` where the bottom most item (first item) on the stack is a `Phos()` object.
+In figure 1, we evaluate the expression `"34 + 66"`, in reverse polish notation `"34 66 +"`, by calling `S[0].F()` where the bottom most item (first item) on the stack is a `Phos()` object.
+The result `100` is placed on top of the stack (last item of a JavaScript array) as shown in figure 2.

 ## Why R3ML?